DSSG-EUROPE/dssg-europe-syllabus/07_PYTHON_python_for_data_analysis/README.md

-## 1. Python Setup for Data Science
+## 1. Python for Data Science

-Python is a popular choice for data science since it is powerful, fast, plays well with others, runs everywhere, is easy to learn, highly readable, and is open.
+Python is a popular programming language for _data science_ since it is powerful, fast, extensible, runs everywhere, is easy to learn, highly readable, and is open.
 The following Python libraries are some of the most frequently used in data science projects:
-* [Pandas](https://pandas.pydata.org/) - _powerful Python data structures and data analysis toolkit_
+* [Pandas](https://pandas.pydata.org/) - powerful Python data structures and data analysis toolkit
-* [Numpy](http://www.numpy.org/) - _N-dimensional array for numerical computation_
+* [Numpy](http://www.numpy.org/) - N-dimensional array for numerical computation
-* [SQLAlchemy](http://www.numpy.org/) - _SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL._
+* [SQLAlchemy](http://www.numpy.org/) - SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL
-* [scikit-learn](http://scikit-learn.org/stable/) - _Machine learning library for the Python_
+* [scikit-learn](http://scikit-learn.org/stable/) - Machine learning library for the Python.
-* [Matplotlib](https://matplotlib.org/) - _2D Plotting library for Python_
+* [Matplotlib](https://matplotlib.org/) - 2D Plotting library for Python
-* [Seaborn](https://seaborn.pydata.org/) - _Statistical graphics library for Python_
+* [Seaborn](https://seaborn.pydata.org/) - Statistical graphics library for Python
-* [Bokeh](https://bokeh.pydata.org/en/latest/) - _Interactive web visualisation library_
+* [Bokeh](https://bokeh.pydata.org/en/latest/) - Interactive web visualisation library
-* [Jupyter Notebook](http://jupyter.org/) - _Web-based interactive computational environment for creating, executing, and visualising Jupyter notebooks._
+* [Jupyter Notebook](http://jupyter.org/) - Web-based interactive computational environment for creating, executing, and visualising Jupyter notebooks.

-Concurrently managing and maintaining Python environments is essential to your teams success.
-There are several approaches to do this namely using `pip` and virtual environments  or `conda`.
+Concurrently managing and maintaining Python environments is going to be very important for your team's success, this allows you to collaborate and easily repliacte each others work.
+There are several approaches to managing environments in Python namely using `pip` and virtual environments or `conda`.

 * **Conda** is an open source, cross-platform, language-agnostic package manager and environment management system that installs, runs, and updates packages and their dependencies.
 * **Anaconda** uses Python and the conda python package management system bundled with ~ 150 scientific Python libraries.
 * **Miniconda** uses the conda package management system, without bundling in the Python libraries.

 For your projects we recommend using Miniconda, and manually installing the required libraries within environments.
-These environments can be used to collaborate on teams, and keep for example different environments for development and production.
+These environments can be used to collaborate in teams, and keep for example different environments for development and production.
 This approach using Miniconda saves on disk space and reduces the risk of package conflicts, and redundant packages.

 ## 2. Adding Miniconda to PATH
 On your EC2 instances you will have Miniconda installed with Python 3.6 at the `/opt/` directory (for optional application software packages).
 Before we can discuss package management we have to add Miniconda to the `PATH` variable.

 The `PATH` variable defines where the operating systems searches for executables.
 The path is stored in an environment variable, which is a named string maintained by the operating system.
 This variable contains information available to the command shell and other programs.
+So in the following commands we are telling the OS whereto find the Python files in the `/opt/` directories.

 1. SSH into your EC2 server `ssh -i </path/to/pem>.pem <username>@<ip_address>`